LLMs Should Express Uncertainty Explicitly: Conclusion

 \section{Conclusion}

-We studied uncertainty in large language models as an interface-design problem rather than only a post-hoc estimation problem.
-Within a unified post-training framework, we compared a global interface that verbalizes confidence for the final answer with a local interface that emits \texttt{<uncertain>} during reasoning.
-The two interfaces produce different but complementary benefits: verbalized confidence is most effective for final-answer trust and retrieval gating, while reasoning-time signaling is most effective for exposing silent failures early enough for intervention.
+We studied LLM self-assessment as a problem of exposure: rather than estimating reliability after generation, we train the model to express it within its own response, in a form a downstream controller can act on.
+Within a unified post-training framework, we studied two design choices that differ in when the signal is exposed: verbalizing a confidence score after the final answer, and emitting an \texttt{<uncertain>} marker during reasoning.
+The two design choices produce different but complementary benefits: verbalized confidence is most effective for final-answer trust and retrieval gating, while the \texttt{<uncertain>} marker is most effective for exposing silent failures early enough for intervention.

 Our results also show that these gains are not merely formatting effects.
-Verbal calibration suppresses overconfident error paths and sharpens an existing latent confidence structure without substantially rewriting representation geometry, whereas the \texttt{<uncertain>} interface induces a broader late-layer uncertainty state that supports explicit mid-reasoning signaling.
-Together, these findings suggest that effective uncertainty in LLMs should be trained as task-matched communication: global confidence when the decision is whether to trust the final answer, and local reasoning-time signals when the decision is whether the model needs intervention before it fully commits.
+Verbalized-confidence training sharpens a weak confidence-related structure already present in the pretrained model, whereas \texttt{<uncertain>} training induces a broader late-layer state that supports explicit mid-reasoning signaling.
+Together, these findings suggest that effective self-assessment in LLMs should be trained as task-matched communication: an end-of-reasoning confidence summary when the decision is whether to trust the final answer, and a during-reasoning marker when the decision is whether the model needs intervention before it fully commits.

+\paragraph{Limitations.} We study factual QA and adaptive retrieval with a single during-reasoning marker; coding and agentic multi-turn settings may require richer feedback and multiple specialized markers for different failure modes or tool calls.